All Episodes

 And you know why?

-Because I I was I was talking with the um I did this NPR interview the other day, and a guy wanted to know, as they always do, what what this term feminizes is Hillary Clinton's a feminine.
+Because I was talking with the, I did this NPR interview the other day, and a guy wanted to know, as they always do, what about this term feminazi?

-I've never called her a feminazi again.
+I've never called her a feminazi.

-For eighteen years I've been defining feminine.
+For 18 years, I've been defining feminine.

 Don't you think the term's offensive?

-Well, you know, I it might well be, but as Shakespeare said, brevity is the soul of wit.
+Well, you know, it might well be, but as Shakespeare said, brevity is the soul of wit.

 The fewer words you can use to make a point, the more impact and power the point will have.